datajoedata/antibiotic-sales-vs-health-outcomes-in-brazil/README.md

 Explore and uncover patterns, glean insights, and forge connections within this wealth of data.
 Aiming to contribute to the fortification of medical strategies in a world where preparedness is paramount.
 And maybe answer some questions like:

 A - How the sales raised in a time-frame perspective?

-B - What are the Hot Zones in Brazil
+B - Where are the potential Hot Zones in Brazil?

 C -

 D -

 E -